1927-08-27a: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 Friday afternoon, August 26th, a very enjoyable recital was given in the livingroom at FERNBANK.
 The program was as given in our last number of the News with the addition of the Pussy Song by Kathleen and Roger Stokey.
 The recital was scheduled for 4:30 but owing to various unforeseen contingencies it did not begin until 5.
 Master Roger Stokey being temperamental in his art decided to withdraw from the program until he understood that refreshments were not served to outsiders.
 He looked at the Brownies and decided that a Brownie was worth a song (to paraphrase a famous king).
 Also he had to have his shoes and stockings changed at the last minute owing to an accident referred to in another part of the paper.
 However, once the musicale had begun it went along smoothly, except for occasional

-Continued on page 2, column1
+Continued on page 2, column 1

 (page 1, column 2)

 Weather.
 Much the same.
 Wet, cloudy, foggy, misty, then rainy.
 Cold; 3-4 blanket weather.
-The best day of the season was Thursday - it was finfe, really fine - but there was only one day of it.
+The best day of the season was Thursday - it was fine, really fine - but there was only one day of it.

 --------------